webtwic/webtwic.github.io/README.md

 with :heart: by Olaolu.
 You can follow him on [Twitter] (https://twitter.com/whizkydee) and [Codepen] (https://codepen.io/whizkydee) or [email] (mailto:whiskydee@gmail.com) him.

-**Note that this repository is no longer being updated as from 5th March, 2016, because it has been moved from Jekyll to Wordpress and it is now located at https://github.com/webtwic/webtwic-site**
+**Note:** This repository will soon be abandoned because it is being moved from Jekyll to Wordpress and the new repo is https://github.com/webtwic/webtwic-site